Netherlands Red Cross and 3FM: Serious Request

 It’s interesting to note that the Dutch government also contributed to the campaigns for the first couple of years up until 2009.
 So the amount of money that was raised in 2010 was even more special as it was without the government doubling it as they had done in the years before.
 The government stopped because there was a growing debate about it (and the event was growing obviously, so the contribution was too) and they felt it had to become a pure people’s fundraiser (people for people).

 Over the years recently the revenues have been going down – there is a growing concern and debate in Holland that the event should focus on national issues and not international ones so far away.
-Simultaneously the radio station is not doing well and their market share has gone down between 2014 and now from about 12 per cent to nearly 4 per cent.
+Simultaneously the radio station is not doing well and their market share has gone down between 2014 and now from about 12 per cent to nearly four per cent.

-In total €101.287.241 were raised during 14 editions of 3FM Serious Request.
+In total €101,287,241 was raised during 14 editions of 3FM Serious Request.

 This case study was first presented at SOFII’s flagship event I Wish I’d Thought Of That (IWITOT) in London in February 2018.